drewcassidy/yaclog-ksp/README.md

 Input files are in markdown, and use a certain syntax to be readable by the tool.
 Metadata is included in a table at the top of the file (which row you make the header doesnt matter).
-Each version is an subheading with the version, an optional data, and the KSP version as a tag on the end in brackets
+Each version is an subheading with the version, an optional date, and the KSP version as a tag on the end in brackets

 #### Example Changelog: